Izithakazelo Zakwa Ngomane Clan Names History and Origin

 Tsonga culture recognizes an intimate link between creation (ntumbuloko) and Tilo, the supernatural power responsible for making physical world, as well as an invisible spiritual body called Ndzuti that reflects individual characteristics of those born into it.
 Tsonga believers consider Tilo part of their Creator; its spirit enters their bodies at birth before leaving at death to join its ancestors in heaven.

-See Also Izithakazelo zakwa Shabane Clan Names History and Origin
+See Also Izithakazelo zakwa Mayisela Clan Names History and Origin

 Tsonga people believe there are two types of people in this life: those who do good and those who do evil.
 Good acts are rewarded by Tilo; bad actions are punished by Tilo.